ibm-cloud-docs/ibm-spectrum-lsf/creating-workspace.md

 {: #example-response-create}
 {: api}

-The following Python response is a generic example for reference.
+The Python response is a generic example.
+Versioning and deployment values are subject to change due to frequent code updates.
 {: note}

 ```python